ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

 {{site.data.keyword.attribute-definition-list}}

-# Increasing block storage volume capacity
+# Increasing Block Storage volume capacity
 {: #expanding-block-storage-volumes}

 After you provisioned a {{site.data.keyword.block_storage_is_short}} data volume and attached it to a virtual server instance, you can increase its volume size in the UI, from the CLI, with the API or Terraform.